Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

+The final row shows the performance of the T5-based TURNA model fine-tuned on MilliyetNER and then with HisTR.
+The performance of TURNA on the HisTR development set is the worst one between the models fine-tuned with HisTR.
 We should note that, during fine-tuning of TURNA, the training loss remained higher than the validation loss, even after convergence.
 We attribute this to TURNA's large number of parameters, which require more data for effective fine-tuning than what is available in the HisTR dataset.
 Notably, this issue was not observed with the BERT models, which have moderate size and performed well with the same dataset size.